league-curriculum/Python-Level-0/lessons/final_project.md

-# Level 0 Project
+# Final Project

-For your final Level 0 project, you are going to learn the most important lesson that a programmer can learn:
+For your final  project, you are going to learn the most important lesson that a programmer can learn:

 <p style="text-align: center; font-size: 40px; font-weight: bold; color: red; font-family: 'Comic Sans MS', cursive, sans-serif;">Read The Documentation!</p>